-This manual describes the Portland Group's implementation of the FORTRAN 77, Fortran 90/95, and Fortran 2003 languages.
-Collectively, The Portland Group compilers that implement these languages are referred to as the PGI Fortran compilers.
-This manual is part of a set of documents describing the Fortran language and the compilation tools available from The Portland Group.
+This manual describes the PGI implementation of the FORTRAN 77, Fortran 90/95, and Fortran 2003 languages.
+Collectively, the PGI compilers that implement these languages are referred to as the PGI Fortran compilers.
+This manual is part of a set of documents describing the Fortran language and the compilation tools available from PGI.
 It presents the Fortran language statements, intrinsics, and extension directives.